Information Loss and Disparate Effects in Network Embeddings: Background

-In a sense, $K(\mathcal G)$ is ``the embedding of $\mathcal G$'' just as much as $\{\omega_i\}_{i \in [n]}$ is: since training depends only on the pairwise inner products, the unique minimizer is fully captured by the matrix of inner products.
-Therefore, we seek to analytically characterize the inner-product matrices $K(\mathcal G)$ of these limiting embeddings, find closed forms (where they exist) and determine what families of graphons have the same $K$.
+In this sense, $K(\mathcal G)$ is ``the embedding of $\mathcal G$'' just as much as $\{\omega_i\}_{i \in [n]}$ is: since training depends only on the pairwise inner products, the unique minimizer is fully captured by the kernel.
+Therefore, we seek to analytically characterize the kernel $K(\mathcal G)$ of these limiting embeddings, find closed forms (where they exist) and determine what families of graphs have the same $K$.
+This allows us to be agnostic to the dimension of the embedding: our results, like those of \cite{davison2023asymptotics}, are true even for arbitrarily high dimension.